Who loves a 100% battery sign on your iPhone?

 9. Turn off Bluetooth on your iPhone when not required

-Bluetooth is one of the oldest ways to transfer the stuff from one smartphone to another but never with iPhone.
+Bluetooth is one of the oldest ways to transfer stuff from one smartphone to another but never with an iPhone.

-The main purpose of Bluetooth is connectivity with the ear pods, Bluetooth speakers, and other wireless accessories.
+The primary purpose of Bluetooth is connectivity with AirPods, Bluetooth speakers, and other wireless accessories.

 But when you are not connected with this, turn it off.